DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ---

-*The four investigators looked at each other, understanding that they had reached the limits of external analysis.
-They had documented the crime scene, cataloged the evidence, and mapped the methods.
-But in doing so, they had uncovered an even deeper mystery: the mystery of their own minds.*
+*I understood that I had reached the limits of external analysis.
+I had documented the crime scene, cataloged the evidence, and mapped the methods.
+But in doing so, I had uncovered an even deeper mystery: the mystery of my own mind.*

 *David looked back at the whiteboard one last time.
 "We've been studying the puppet show," he said quietly.
 "Now we need to study the strings."*